open-contracting/ocdskit/docs/index.rst

     pip install ocdskit

-.. note:

 Users with Python 2 as their default Python interpreter must either run ``pip3 install ocdskit``, set up a Python 3 virtual environment, or `use OCDS Kit within a Docker container <https://hub.docker.com/r/ricardoe/ocdskit/>`__.

 OCDS Kit can be used either via its :doc:`cli` or as a :doc:`library`.